sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 Sensu's [catalog-api][16] command line interface (CLI) tool uses the [Sensu Catalog API][2] to convert integration files into static API content that you can host on any HTTP web service.

-Use the catalog-api tool to [generate a local catalog API][18] for testing as you develop new integrations and to build and run a private catalog.
+Use the catalog-api tool to [generate a local catalog API][18] for testing as you develop new integrations and to [build and run a private catalog][17].
-Integration files must be stored in a repository that follows the required [organizational framework][16].
+Integration files must be stored in a repository that follows the required [organizational framework][15].

 The catalog-api tool is written in Go.